 Year end paperwork for a Profession Libérale

-Here's an explaination of what you need to do as a Profession Libérale to complete all of the required paperwork.
-This is a little late to help those who had to fill in the forms this year, but may be of some use for you next.
+Here's an explaination of what you need to do as a Profession Libérale to complete all of the required paperwork, updated for 2021 as they changed the system slightly.

 Generating the 2035 form